Pneumothorax impacts nearly 74,000 Americans every year. An AI algorithm could help radiologists prioritize the review of critical cases

 “The concept behind this was to develop an algorithm using artificial intelligence (AI) that could learn how to find pneumothorax on a chest X-Ray and draw attention and alert a clinician and radiologist to a case that presents a potential finding,” said Dr. Callcut.
 “And by doing so, it could allow us to actually speed up the timely diagnosis of a potentially life-threatening condition.”

-Critical Care Suite will employ a suite of AI algorithms, such as pneumothorax detection, designed to identify this potentially life-threatening condition in chest X-Rays with high accuracy (>0.95 AUC).
-The AI algorithm is hosted on the mobile X-Ray system – a first of its kind AI-embedded imaging device – designed to share the output through an onscreen notification.
-Critical Care Suite on Optima XR240amx is powered by Edison – a next generation intelligence platform that helps accelerate the development and adoption of AI technology and empowers providers to deliver faster, more precise care.
+Critical Care Suite will employ a suite of AI algorithms, such as pneumothorax detection, designed to identify this potentially life-threatening condition in chest X-Rays with high accuracy .
+Additionally, quality-focused AI algorithms simultaneously analyze and flag protocol and field of view errors as well as auto rotate the images on device for technologists.
+The AI algorithms are hosted on the mobile X-Ray system – a first of its kind AI-embedded imaging device – designed to share the output through an onscreen notification.
+Critical Care Suite and the quality algorithms on Optima XR240amx are powered by Edison a next generation intelligence platform that helps accelerate the development and adoption of AI technology and empowers providers to deliver faster, more precise care.

 “I think the idea and concept about an on-device alert really gets to the heart of early warning detection technology,” said Dr. Callcut.
 “There are many opportunities to use early alerts and early warnings and it’s very clear that the sooner the clinician knows of a potential life-threatening or major finding, the more likely they are to be able to do a timely intervention that could perhaps change the trajectory of a patient.”